 In addition to accepting invitations, I sought new encounters:

-Some neighbors invited me to join them in Bridge lessons.
-I did not know a thing about Bridge, but it was another thing to do every Wednesday night.
-After that several of us joined the program at the local library to learn how to play Mahjong.
+Several neighbors invited me to join them in Bridge lessons.
+I did not know a thing about Bridge, but it was another social thing to do every Wednesday night and fun to learn something new.
+After that a few of us joined a program at the local library to learn how to play Mahjong.
 I’m going to need a lot more lessons to get the hang of that game.

-Luckily for me my kids are college age, so I was able to participate in a few girlfriend weekend getaways.
+With my kids away at college I was able to participate in a few girlfriend weekend getaways.
 It doesn’t matter if the women are widowed (very few of my friends are), divorced or married – Girl’s weekends are for the GIRLS!!
-Widow’s Guide to the Girlfriend Getaway
+A fun weekend could be with sisters or daughters or even your mom.
+Recruit someone to join you and check out my Widow’s Guide to the Girlfriend Getaway

 We have had theme weekends like saying we were going to do YOGA.
+We did do yoga but had a lot of laughs and dancing was a highlight of that weekend.
 There was the music festival in Colorado and the Spa weekend in Montauk.
 You can count on me to pack my overnight bag and bottle of wine and join the group for all the fun festivities we will create.

 My grief therapist suggested I look into finding a “Meet up” in the area that does something I would be interested in.
+I downloaded the app and looked for outings in my area.
 The idea is that a group of about 20 strangers meet to do something together.
 You can bring a friend or go alone.

 My friend and I tried a Meet Up in New York City where we went on a scavenger hunt competition.
 We had fun running around Manhattan taking pictures, but we didn’t meet anyone new that day.
 The second meet up I went on was to the Bronx Zoo.
 I went by myself and enjoyed walking around the zoo with the group.
 I did speak to one woman who spent the whole time telling me how sad and lonely she was.
 I would suggest chatting about other things with strangers.